-Our financial performance is on track with net earnings attributable to common equity shareholders of \$162 million, or \$0.57 per common share, for the first quarter of 2016.
-On an adjusted basis, net earnings attributable to common equity shareholders were \$190 million, or \$0.67 per common share, an increase of \$11 million, or \$0.02 per common share, over the same period in 2015.
-In the first quarter, capital expenditures were \$426 million and cash flow from operating activities totalled \$483 million.
+Fortis Inc. ("Fortis" or the "Corporation") (TSX:FTS), a leader in the North American electric and gas utility industry, released its first quarter results today.
+The Corporation's net earnings attributable to common equity shareholders were \$162 million, or \$0.57 per common share, compared to \$198 million, or \$0.72 per common share, for the first quarter of 2015.

+On an adjusted basis, net earnings attributable to common equity shareholders for the first quarter were \$190 million, or \$0.67 per common share, an increase of \$11 million, or \$0.02 per common share, over the first quarter of 2015.
+A reconciliation of adjusted net earnings and adjusted earnings per common share is provided in the Corporation's Interim Management Discussion and Analysis for the three months ended March 31, 2016.